-Religious Vision was the love thy neighbour' principle.
+Religious view points on those who identified themselves as Christian was the 'love thy neighbour' principle.
 They said this compelled a compassionate response to the suffering of other human beings, including through xenotransplantation.
 (This strongly compassionate view was also expressed by others with no religious affiliations.)